xtools-at/cunt/README.md

 ## FAQ

 ### Why CUNT?
-I just wanted to play around with unusual Token mechanics and claiming possibilities, and got tired of the cheap BOMB-knockoffs flooding Reddit and Twitter, so I tried to come up with something "original".
+I just wanted to play around with unusual token mechanics and claiming possibilities, and got tired of the cheap BOMB-knockoffs flooding Reddit and Twitter, so I tried to come up with something "original".
 I got super excited when I realised nobody else has thought about something *this* stupid before.

 ### How much Gas is CUNT using?
-We don't want you to run into "out-of-gas" situations when interacting with CUNT, so set the following gas **limits** when calling the contract (you can check current [Gas *prices* here][ccGas]).
+We don't want you to run into "out-of-gas" situations when interacting with CUNT, so set the following Gas **limits** when calling the contract (you can check current [Gas *prices* here][ccGas]).
 Better DApp-wallets like [MetaMask] will do this for you automatically, but even they get some of the values wrong sometimes.

-Please double-check and adjust your gas **limit** for the following calls, to not burn your gas by accident:
+Please double-check and adjust your Gas **limit** for the following calls, to not burn your Gas by accident:
 - `claim`: 100k Gas
 - `transfer`: 63k Gas (~5k less when *not* minting new tokens)
 - `transferMulti`: 30k Gas base call + 25k/address (no minting; may be more, add buffer)